 The minimum number of credit hours for earning a Professional Doctorate affiliated with the Graduate School is 55, with at least 30 of those credits in didactic coursework.
 Exceptions to these minima must be approved by the Graduate School and Graduate Council at the time of the Program proposal.
 The minimum residency requirement at CU Anschutz for doctoral students is six (6) semesters of full-time scholarly work (didactical and dissertation credits) beyond the attainment of a bachelor's degree.
-Two (2) semesters of enrollment credit may be allowed for an earned master's degree from another institution; however, at least four (4) semesters of credit must be earned for work performed while enrolled at CU Anschutz.
-Up to four (4) semesters of credit (30 credit maximum) may be allowed for a master's degree earned at CU Denver or CU Anschutz.
+Two (2) semesters of enrollment credit may be allowed for an earned master's degree from another institution; however, at least four (4) semesters of credit (30 credit maximum) may be allowed for a master's degree earned at CU Denver or CU Anschutz.
 Rare exceptions to these limits require approval by both the program director and the Graduate School Dean.